 Host Institution: Sierra Nevada Corporation

-Kayleigh Dobson, a mechanical engineering student at Santa Clara University, has been drawn to space since she was a child.
-She bragged endlessly about her grandpa, who worked at Jet Propulsion Laboratory.
-She loved calling him “rocket scientist," and always hoped that one day she would be able to call herself a rocket scientist as well.
+Kayleigh Dobson, a graduate of Santa Clara University School of Engineering, has been drawn to space since she was a child.
+Her grandpa, who worked at Jet Propulsion Laboratory, ignited her love of space and engineering.
+She loved calling him a "rocket scientist," and always hoped that one day she would be able to call herself a rocket scientist as well.

 Throughout her time at Santa Clara University, Kayleigh had opportunities to pursue that childhood goal.
 During her sophomore and junior year, Kayleigh spent a year working as a satellite operations intern through the Robotic Systems Laboratory at Santa Clara University.
 She had the opportunity to work on-console during satellite passes, retrieving data from a NASA Ames cube-sat called EcAMSat, which monitored the effect of microgravity on E.coli.
 During her senior year, she worked at NASA Ames Research Center on a team developing a payload for lunar applications and closed out her work on EcAMSat by writing a Satellite Operations paper.

 In addition to internships, Kayleigh was also involved at school as a tour guide for SCU's School of Engineering, a member of both Tau Beta Pi Engineering Society and Pi Tau Sigma Mechanical Engineering Society, and the president of Kappa Kappa Gamma sorority.